 Jason has significant experience in large-scale commercial transactions, acting for a range of public and private clients in Australia and overseas across various industry sectors.

 Jason has advised on some of the Australian market’s largest and most complex transactions, including multiple ‘Deal of the Year’ winners and nominees in M&A, restructuring and capital markets.
-He is recognised by Best Lawyers® International in the area of Commercial Law.
+He is recognised by Best Lawyers® International in the area of Commercial Law and by Legal 500 in the area of Restructuring and insolvency.

 Jason’s practice focuses on the following areas: